 So, what have I learned from these transitions?
 I’ve learned that our choices, actions, and commitments can have a lasting impact.
 The person who my grandmother was, shaped who I am through her modeling of caring and integrity.
 We saw the children who graduated change because we believed they could.
 And now, we have a lot of new lives to share in.
 We look forward to seeing them grow, and to someday saying ‘farewell,’ knowing that we will have offered them our best.

 The Grandest Parent of All

 Home Depot awarded the Children’s Center a $4,000 grant to build two new shade structures to enhance the sun safety on our playground.
 An additional $1,000 grant from the Maine Center for Disease Control and Prevention helped fund the project.
-Home Depot assigned the task of designing and building the gazebos to carpenter Steve Kent and Brad Galbreath of Team Depot, pictured above.
-The two structures, one in the toddler area, and the other in the main space of the playground, will
+Home Depot assigned the task of designing and building the gazebos to carpenter Steve Kent and Brad Galbreath of Team Depot, pictured here.

 In Our Classrooms